INTO-CPS-Association/DTaaS/client/test/README.md

 REACT_APP_LOGOUT_REDIRECT_URI="http://localhost:4000"
 ```

+Finally, run `yarn config:test` to copy the config file into the `build`
+and `public` folders.

 ## env file

 You need to create a `test/.env` file where you will store the GitLab user
+credentials and application URL for the website.
+The credentials will be
-credentials.
-These credentials will be used by playwright to simulate real
-user interactions during the E2E tests.
+used by playwright to simulate real user interactions during the E2E tests.

 A template for `test/.env` is given here: